 - Generally, all the conducting and piping is completed before casting of the raft slab.

 - For the basement, the provision of gutter and sump is made in P.C.C. itself and Shahabad base is also prepared in the same fashion.
-Gutter is given a proper slope towards the sump.
+The gutter is given a proper slope towards the sump.
 This provision is a preventive measure against the occasional entry of rainwater in the basement.

 - Over the plastered Shahabad base, raft slab is cast and the R.C.C. pardies are erected.

-- Rough Shahbad tiles are then fixed to the vertical pardi from outside.
+- Rough Shahbad tiles are then fixed to the vertical pardi from the outside.
 Apply neat cement paste on the four corners and in the center of the 25mm (1) Shahabad tile, Press this tile firmly over the R.C.C. pardi in line and level.

 - At one time, fix only a height of 1.0m.
 The total height of the dado, above the existing ground level, is taken as 450mm (18″).

 - The joints in the vertical Shahbad are then sealed with the 1:2 cement mortar.
 This is known as pointing.

 - The Shahabad dado is then grouted using cement slurry with a water-proofing compound.
 Add approx. 1 bag cement in 100 liters of water, to prepare the cement slurry, Continue to pour cement slurry, every day, for three to four days, until the backside of Shahabad is

 - completely. filled with cement slurry and no more slurry is absorbed.

-- Cure it for at least seven days, minimum ten times a day.
+- Cure it for at least seven days, minimum of ten times a day.

 - After curing, provide the final jointless waterproof plaster coat in C.M.
 1:4 over the rough Shahabad.

 - The entire process mentioned above forms a box around the structure and does not allow any water to seep through or leak from the basement.
 The thickness of this treatment shall be 65mm to 75mm.